Seyali-ahm/nlp-textsummarization/README.md

 For demonstration purposes, the pipeline was developed using publicly available datasets and transformer-based models.
 - Example data: news articles, blog posts, technical reports
 - Supported summarization types:
-  - **Extractive**: Selects the most relevant sentences from the source text
   - **Abstractive**: Generates entirely new sentences to capture the core meaning

 The repository includes sample notebooks and pre-processing scripts to help you adapt to your own data.